Staging the Tour in 2020 vital for the sport, says race director

 “Having the Tour in September is also a better month for the hotel industry,” he added.

-Hotels are traditionally packed in August and at least 4,500 people are usually working on the Tour de France.
+Hotels are traditionally packed in August and at least 4,500 people are usually working on the Tour de France, which will be followed by the world championships, Italy’s Giro and Spain’s Vuelta, the UCI said in a statement.

+The governing body added it was also working on new dates for the top one-day races - Milan-Sanremo, the Tour of Flanders, Paris-Roubaix, Liege-Bastogne-Liege and the Tour of Lombardy.

 Reporting by Julien Pretot; Editing by Ken Ferris